jrenken/qgis-PosiView/help/source/index.rst

    .. index:: Vehicles; testing

 #.
-Apply changes and close dialog.
-Providers and vehicles will be shown in the tracking window.
+Apply the changes and close the dialogue.
+The data providers and vehicles are displayed in the tracking window.
+   The map can be centred on the vehicle.
+The track can be adjusted in the visible length or deleted completely.
+   The mouse position is displayed here or in the status bar depending on the setting.

    .. index:: Tracking window